 When you experience failure, remind yourself that no matter how huge it seems at that moment, the failure is not the end of the world.

-Remember your past successes that can keep you motivated and oriented towards your goals.
+Remember the past successes that can keep you motivated and oriented towards your goals.

 Compile a list of all the times when you succeeded and place it prominently to remind yourself that you’re highly capable of success.